ms-iot/content/en-US/win10/samples/I2CAccelerometer.md

 ##I2C Accelerometer Sample

-We'll connect an I2C accelerometer to your Raspberry Pi 2/MinnowBoard Max and create a simple app to read data from it.
+We'll connect an I2C accelerometer to your Raspberry Pi 2/MinnowBoard Max/DragonBoard and create a simple app to read data from it.
 We'll walk you through step-by-step, so no background knowledge of I2C is needed.
 However, if you're curious, SparkFun provides a great [tutorial on I2C](https://learn.sparkfun.com/tutorials/i2c){:target="_blank"}.

 This is a headed sample.
 To better understand what headed mode is and how to configure your device to be headed, follow the instructions [here]({{site.baseurl}}/{{page.lang}}/win10/HeadlessMode.htm).